Carding

-Carding is a mechanical process that disentangles, cleans and intermixes fibres to produce a continuous web or sliver suitable for subsequent processing.
+In textile production, carding is a mechanical process that disentangles, cleans and intermixes fibres to produce a continuous web or sliver suitable for subsequent processing.
 This is achieved by passing the fibres between differentially moving surfaces covered with "card clothing", a firm flexible material embedded with metal pins.
 It breaks up locks and unorganised clumps of fibre and then aligns the individual fibres to be parallel with each other.
 In preparing wool fibre for spinning, carding is the step that comes after teasing.

 The word is derived from the Latin carduus meaning thistle or teasel, as dried vegetable teasels were first used to comb the raw wool before technological advances led to the use of machines.

 Overview

-These ordered fibres can then be passed on to other processes that are specific to the desired end use of the fibre: Cotton, batting, felt, woollen or worsted yarn, etc. Carding can also be used to create blends of different fibres or different colours.
+The ordered fibres can then be passed on after carding to other processes that are specific to the desired end use of the fibre: cotton, batting, felt, woollen or worsted yarn, etc. Carding can also be used to create blends of different fibres or different colours.
 When blending, the carding process combines the different fibres into a homogeneous mix.
 Commercial cards also have rollers and systems designed to remove some vegetable matter contaminants from the wool.

 Common to all carders is card clothing.
 Card clothing is made from a sturdy flexible backing in which closely spaced wire pins are embedded.
 The shape, length, diameter, and spacing of these wire pins are dictated by the card designer and the particular requirements of the application where the card cloth will be used.
 A later version of the card clothing product developed during the latter half of the 19th century and was found only on commercial carding machines, whereby a single piece of serrated wire was wrapped around a roller, became known as metallic card clothing.

 Carding machines are known as cards.
 Fibre may be carded by hand for hand spinning.